testflows/TestFlows-WebSite/source/handbook/index.md

 ## Using `load_module()`

-The [load_module() function] allows to load any module by specifying the module name.
+The [load_module() function] allows you to load any module by specifying the module name.

 For example,